 Example: You notice that the button that takes people to your online store is tucked away at the bottom of the email, below the fold.
 You suspect that if you bring it up to the top of the screen, you can more effectively encourage people to visit your site.

+4. Conduct the hypothesis testing.
 Develop a new version of the test item that implements your idea.
-Then run an A/B test between that version and your current page.
+Then run an A/B test between that version and your current page with your target audience.

 Example: You create a version of the email with the button positioned above the fold.
 You don't change its design—just its positioning.
 You decide to run the test for 24 hours, so you set that as your time parameter and start the test.